-Scotland's strategic noise map does not report data for the A9 within the scheme extents, however the night-time noise levels on the A9 approximately 50m north of the scheme range between 60 and 65 decibels (Scotland's Noise Scotland's Environment).
-Due to the proximity and similarities in noise emitters, it can be assumed that noise levels within the scheme extents will be similar to the noise levels reported north of the scheme.
+Scotland's strategic noise map does not report data for the A9 within the scheme extents, however the nearest available night-time noise levels on the A9 (approximately 7.5km north of the scheme at Kingussie and 15km south near Dalwhinnie) range between 55 and 65 decibels (Scotland's Noise Scotland's Environment).
+It is therefore assumed that noise levels on the A9 within the scheme extents will be similar to the noise levels measured on nearby stretches of the A9.

-Baseline noise levels at the scheme location are likely to be primarily influenced by traffic along the A9 trunk road, with secondary influences from the agricultural activities, urban activities associated with Kingussie and the Highlands Mainline railway line, which lies is spanned by the trunk road within the scheme extents.
+Baseline noise levels at the scheme location are likely to be primarily influenced by traffic along the trunk road, with secondary influences from minor roads, agricultural activities and the Highland Main Railway Line, which is located approximately 170m northwest of the scheme at its closest point.